helloimalemur/AquariQuality/README.md

 ## Intended on being some sort of Aquarium water quality and progress tracking web application

+## Development and Collaboration
+#### Feel free to open a pull request, please run the following prior to your submission please!
+    echo "Run clippy"; cargo clippy -- -D clippy::all echo "Format source code"; cargo fmt -- --check

 # deps
 ```shell
 pacman -S xdo xdotool base-devel